 Power Comics, 1-4, Nov.1977: “Conquermind” Writ., Jim Waley.
 Illus., James Craig.
 Let., Bill Payne: 3-30.

 “Northern Light”, Guardians of the North: The National Superhero in Canadian Comic -Book Art, Ottawa, Writ., John Bell.
 National Archives of Canada, 1992: 20 – 24.
 A catalogue for the exhibit of the same name.

 “The Great Canadian Superhero.”
 Writ., Henry Mietkiewicz.
 Toronto Star, 1 Feb.1992: J1.

-Cover Illustrator, Richard Robertson.
 Orb,1-2, July 1974.
-This cover probably the best rendition of the character, was in sharp contrast to the humorous story inside.
+Front cover.
+Illustrator, Richard Robertson.
+This cover was in sharp contrast to the humourous story inside.

 Orb,1-3, Dec.1974.
 Front cover.
 Illus., Bill Payne.
 Colo., John Allison.